 You are in the right place to learn all about building a thriving blog.

 Whether you plan for your blog to BE your business, or you want your blog to serve as an attractive mechanism to bring buyers to you, I can teach you exactly how to do that from step A to Z.

-It outlines the six steps you need to create content that attracts thousands of people to your website and your brand every single month.
+It outlines the four-step framework you’ll need to create content that attracts thousands of people to your website and your brand every single month.

 Long Term: Use Both!

 Social media is fab, but for the ultimate one-two punch, it really should be linked to something like a website or an email list to help guide people from that rented land that you’re running your platform on, to your own ecosystem.

 So I like to start with evergreen content.
 It could be a blog post, it could be a YouTube video, it could be a podcast episode, and then repurpose that onto social media and other platforms to reach more people and connect.